altruizim101/Practical-Application-III---Comparing-Classifiers/README.md

 From the data in Table above, in terms of Training Time:

 - KNN performed best (shortest training time.
-- NExt was KNN, and folloed by Decision Tree
+- In second place was KNN, and folloed by Decision Tree
 - SVM performed worst (longest time to train)